VitaAmbroz/360Tracking/README.md

 ### Dataset

 New dataset with annotated objects in 360° equirectangular video has been created.
 You can see demo of this dataset [here](./code/annotation/dataset-demo/demo-annotation) or on [YouTube](https://www.youtube.com/watch?v=kgXd6uoXa8M).
+This dataset includes 21 video sequences with total 9945 annotated (groundtruth) frames.

-You can download full dataset using script `bash ./code/dataset_download.sh` or you can download it manually as [zip](https://drive.google.com/file/d/19mwqrk45cTo2k72gpQDlQa2uCDaT3FM-/view?usp=sharing) or [folder](https://drive.google.com/drive/folders/13tkE4vY3FGGD42kDIjyS9K423vrvpKoU?usp=sharing).
+You can download full dataset using script `bash ./code/dataset_download.sh` or you can download it manually as [zip](https://drive.google.com/file/d/1ktaXGqRrSJpZ8DvSgF1-ZTAj_KBP9wHG/view?usp=sharing) or [folder](https://drive.google.com/drive/folders/13tkE4vY3FGGD42kDIjyS9K423vrvpKoU?usp=sharing).

-The videos used in this dataset has been taken from these resources (dataset 1 a 2 have been also reannotated):
+The videos used in this dataset has been taken from these resources (datasets 1 a 2 have been reannotated):

 > 1. Keng-Chi Liu, Yi-Ting Shen, Liang-Gee Chen.
 "Simple online and realtime tracking with spherical panoramic camera" (ICCE 2018)
 >